The latest national and international news from BBC Radio 4.

 1/6 Josie Long presents a sequence of mini documentaries about bending the truth.

-2/5 The annual family holiday conjures memories of children, parents, picnics and arguments.
+2/5 By Lisa Blower.
+The annual holiday conjures memories of children, picnics and arguments.

 Using new documents, Mike Thomson investigates a largely forgotten massacre in India.